 Wheelchair instructions for use should make it clear if it is suitable for occupied use in a vehicle, and, if so, how to do it safely.
 Normally, wheelchair restraints are proprietary designs with crash test certification.

 Installing a suitable restraint system calls for considerable expertise and the best advice is to contact a specialist installer.
 Coachbuilt GB is one such specialist.

-It’s also worthwhile, when buying secondhand, to check if a qualified fitter installed any retrofitted seatbelts to forward-facing seats.
+When buying secondhand, it is essential to check if a qualified fitter installed any retrofitted seatbelts to forward-facing seats.

 The importance of proper seating was revealed when Bailey undertook crash testing in the development of its first motorhomes.
 It showed, in a frontal collision, travel seats need to be reinforced to prevent collapse.
 The testing also highlighted several other areas of concern, which were shared with the industry.

 Why not subscribe to one of our fabulous magazines and get expert advice, travel ideas, technical help and all the latest news for your motorhome and your motorhome adventures!

 Every month MMM has articles written by motorhomers who have been there and done it, from great UK and European (and further afield) tours, campsite reviews, owners' reports and DIY projects among other things.